 Freshman/Sophomore Small Jazz Ensemble

-Open to ensembles whose members are all at the freshman/sophomore level of study in voice or instrument.
+Open to ensembles whose members are all at the freshman/sophomore level of study in the instrument or voice.
 At least two members must improvise solos.
 Contestants are limited to twelve (12) minutes.
 The duplicate repertoire rule applies.

 Specific repertoire requirements are as follows: